TheDarkLightX/SmartWalletXv1/README.md

-# SecureWallet - Smart Contract Wallet for PulseChain & Ethereum
+# SmartWalletXv1 - Smart Contract Wallet for PulseChain & Ethereum

 A next-generation security-focused smart contract wallet leveraging advanced blockchain technologies to create an intuitive and secure user experience for decentralized asset management.